CharlesCarley/FileTools/README.md

 ## Table structure

-The tables consist of the type names,  member names, type sizes, and the structures that contain the types.

 ### Type table(TYPE)

-The TYPE table starts with a 4-byte IFF code.
-Directly following the type code is a 4-byte integer holding the number of strings in the type table.
+This table starts with a 4-byte TYPE code.
+Directly following the code is a 4-byte integer containing the number of strings in the type table.
 The table itself is a NULL-terminated string array.
-Built-in or atomic types are declared first, which is followed by user-defined class/struct names.
+Built-in or atomic types are declared first, which is then followed by user-defined class/struct names.

 ### Name table(NAME)

 The name table is identical in structure as the type table.
 Its string array contains the member names of all user-defined types.
 Any extra information about a specific member other than its atomic type comes from the name.
 Which would be, for instance, determining whether or not it is a pointer, a pointer to a pointer, an array or multidimensional array, etc..
 By default, FileTools supports only three-dimensional arrays.
-The preprocessor definition FT_ARR_DIM_MAX 3, may be changed to support larger n-dimensional arrays if needed.
+The preprocessor definition FT_ARR_DIM_MAX 3, may be changed to support larger n-dimensional arrays.

 ### Type size table(TLEN)